-The best time for you to make your way up to the top is during the late afternoon, so that you can catch the stunning sunset.
+The best time for you to make your way up to the top is during the late afternoon so that you can catch the stunning sunset.
 It is undoubtedly unforgettable.

 For the adventurous, there is another option in getting to the top of Sugar Loaf Mountain.
-For those who want to reach the peak on foot, there are hiking trails that can prove to be a challenge to the avid climber.
+For those who want to reach the peak on foot, there are hiking trails that can prove a challenge to the avid climber.
 Along with nearby mountains – Urca and Babilonia, there are over 250 routes you can choose from.
 As for Sugar Loaf Mountain, you can hike up Stop Chimney (which is an easy climb with 7 pitches) and Ibis (which usually is a two-day climb where climbers can sleep on the ledges after the first day's climb).
 Aside from this, you can climb through Lagartao (which features a combination of traditional and bolted climbing) and Italianos (which is a well-protected face climb).

 A word to the wise: Be sure to buy your ticket for the cable car on the way down.
 This provides you with the option of riding on your way down.
 This is important to note since you cannot buy tickets when you are at the top.